Kulturstiftung des Bundes

 On 30 May 2012 the Federal Cultural Foundation received the EMAS environmental management certification from the IHK Halle-Dessau (Chamber of Commerce).

 The Foundation’s new headquarters opened in October 2012 with an official ceremony attended by German Chancellor Dr. Angela Merkel.
 The headquarters were built according to the latest ecological construction methods with a particular emphasis on energy-efficient technologies.
-These include ventilation chambers with built-in heat recovery, triple-glazed windows, photovoltaic roof panels and highly efficient insulation.
+These include ventilation chambers with built-in heat recovery, triple-glazed windows, photovoltaic panels and highly efficient insulation.

 The Federal Cultural Foundation also strives to motivate its partners and other interested institutions to address environmental issues more actively.
 With its focus on Sustainability and Future, the Federal Cultural Foundation initiated a series of projects (“Über Lebenskunst”, 2010-2012) and continues to support projects which explore issues of sustainability.